List of Toy Story characters: Hamm

-Hamm is a wisecracking realist plastic piggy bank.
+Hamm (Voiced by John Ratzenberger) is a wisecracking, stylized plastic piggy bank.
 He has a cork in his belly in place of a stopper.
 He and Mr. Potato Head are friends, and are seen in the first film playing a card game, and later Battleship, which Hamm always wins.
 Out of all the toys, he is shown to have the most knowledge of the outside world, often being familiar with various gadgets that are shown.
-In the second and third films, Andy portrays Hamm as a villain known as "Evil Dr. Pork Chop".
-In the third film, Evil Dr. Pork Chop has a giant pig-shaped aircraft, which he uses to rescue One-Eyed Bart and One-Eyed Betty (the Potato Heads).

-Hamm appears in each of the Toy Story movies.
-He appears in the post-credit scene of Cars as part of a homage and self-parody to Ratzenberger (who voices the Mack Super-Liner in the film).
-Hamm also briefly appears in Buzz Lightyear of Star Command: The Adventure Begins, voiced by Andrew Stanton.
-In a 2010 television advertisement for the United States Postal Service promoting Toy Story 3, Hamm wears a postal worker's outfit while promoting the Priority Mail service; Ratzenberger is best known for his role as mailman Cliff Clavin on the long-running sitcom Cheers.
-Hamm also makes an appearance in Toy Story 3: The Video Game as the mayor in Toy Box mode.
-Hamm appears in the theatrical short films Hawaiian Vacation, Small Fry and Partysaurus Rex, and also appears in the 2019 video game Kingdom Hearts III, with Ratzenberger reprising his role.
+In the second and third films, Andy portrays Hamm as a villain known as "Evil Dr. Porkchop", who typically dons Mr. Potato Head's bowler hat.
+In the third film, Evil Dr. Porkchop has a giant pig-shaped aircraft, which he uses to rescue One-Eyed Bart and One-Eyed Betty (the Potato Heads).
+Hamm appears in each of the Toy Story films: Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Buzz Lightyear of Star Command, Toy Story Toons, Forky Asks a Question and Pixar Popcorn.
+He makes an appearance in Toy Story 3: The Video Game as the mayor in Toy Box mode.
+In theatrical short films, Hamm is featured in Hawaiian Vacation, Small Fry and Partysaurus Rex, and also in the 2019 video game Kingdom Hearts III, with Ratzenberger reprising his role.
+In addition, he appears in the post-credit scene of Cars as part of a homage and self-parody to Ratzenberger (who voices Mack in the film).
+Hamm briefly appears in Buzz Lightyear of Star Command: The Adventure Begins, voiced by Andrew Stanton.
+In a 2010 television advertisement for the United States federal government's United States Postal Service promoting Toy Story 3, he wears a postal worker's outfit while promoting the Priority Mail service.